Top 10 Signs – You Need a New Luggage

 A bag looks cool in a retro way.
 But, if its outdated features compromise your comfort and bring down your whole outfit.
 It’s time to invest in an upgraded version.

-Oldfashioned bags are quite heavy and hard to tote around.
-Instead of being with your bulky old travel-mate, think to treat yourself to an upgrade lighter travel-fellow for your next trip.
-Nowadays, the bags manufacturing sector using advance technology and tend toward utilizing ultra-lightweight materials.
+Old-fashioned bags are quite heavy and hard to tote around.
+Instead of being with your bulky old travel mate, think to treat yourself to an upgrade lighter travel fellow for your next trip.
+Nowadays, the bag manufacturing sector uses advanced technology and tends toward utilizing ultra-lightweight materials.

 For example, old suitcases are usually boxes on wheels.
-On the other hand, new ones got handy updated features that make the travels easier such as built-in TSA-approved locks, hidden laundry, interior compression system, charging ports for your phone or e-reader, etc.
+On the other hand, new ones got handy updated features that make the travel easier such as built-in TSA-approved locks, hidden laundry, an interior compression system, charging ports for your phone or e-reader, etc.

 Can’t Stay Organized